Home Page

 BGEN 222 - Business Models and Operations.
 3 Credits.

-Offered autumn and spring.
-Prereq., or Coreq., STAT 216 or SOCI 202 or PSYX 222 or FORS 201.
+Offered all semesters.
+Prereq., or corequisite one of STAT 216, SOCI 202, PSYX 222, or FORS 201.
 Operations are the activities of a business where products in the form of goods or services are produced.
-Inputs in the form of material, labor, capital, energy and ideas are transformed by these activities into products to serve the needs of customers.
-This course will foster understanding into how operations integrate with finance, marketing, management, accounting and management information systems to produce goods and services.
+Inputs in the form of material, labor, capital, energy, and ideas are transformed by these activities into products to serve the needs of customers.
+This course will foster understanding of how operations integrate with finance, marketing, management, accounting, and management information systems to produce goods and services.
 This end-to-end conception of a business will focus on different models of the business to achieve this productive integration.
-Students will learn various means of production, methods of integration with other business functions like finance and marketing and explore in depth specific topics like the management of projects, supply chains, inventory and quality.
+Students will learn various means of production, methods of integration with other business functions like finance and marketing, and explore in depth specific topics like the management of projects, supply chains, inventory, and quality.
 Team projects will be assigned where students develop an integrated production system.

 BGEN 235 - Business Law.
 3 Credits.

 Offered autumn and spring.
 Offered at Missoula College.
 This course provides an overview of law as it applies to business transactions.
-Topics include the nature and source of law; courts and procedure; contracts, sales, and employment; commercial paper; bailment's; property; business organizations; insurance; wills and estate planning; consumer and creditor protection; torts; criminal law; and agency law.
-Credit not allowed for both BGEN 235 and BADM 257.
+Topics include the nature and source of law, courts and procedure, contracts, sales, and employment, commercial paper, bailments, property, business organizations, insurance, wills and estate planning, consumer and creditor protection, torts, criminal law, and agency law.

 BGEN 291 - Special Topics.
 1-6 Credits.